Every app can either be deployed stand-alone, or combined with other apps in one deployment.

 To deploy an app to any cloud provider, you will need 3 environment variables:

-: the contents of the private key you downloaded after creating the app, OR…PRIVATE_KEY_PATH
+PRIVATE_KEY: the contents of the private key you downloaded after creating the app, OR…PRIVATE_KEY_PATH: the path to a private key file.PRIVATE_KEY takes precedence over PRIVATE_KEY_PATH.

 Glitch lets you host node applications for free and edit them directly in your browser.
 It’s great for experimentation and entirely sufficient for simple apps.